mestery/openstack-scripts/ovn/README.md

 networks, 2400 subnets, 2400 ports, and 1200 routers.
 To use this, run the
 following:

-* As the "ovntenant" user, run "scale.sh build" to deploy pairs of networks with routers.
+* As the "ovntenant" user, run "scale.sh create" to deploy pairs of networks with routers.
 This defaults to 1200 of these pairs, so 2400 networks/subnets, 4800 ports, and 1200 routers.